KarthihaKrishnan/Smart-household-manager/README.md

 - Designed the app with a single source of truth for easier backend migration

 This shows growth, not just features.

+Phase 3 - UI Polish & Usability
+- Improved readability through spacing and typography
+- Introduced a centered card layout
+- Enhanced visual distinction between pending and purchased items
+- Focused on clarity over decoration

+## User Interface (v1.4)
+The UI is designed to be clean, readable, and distraction-free.
+A centered card layout is used to keep focus on the task, with clear visual separation between pending and purchased items.
+Spacing, typography, and color contrast were intentionally kept minimal to improve usability and scanning.

 ## Current Limitations
 At the moment: